 Woodland is a poetic and visceral work that describes your body’s fade into the leaf litter of the forest floor.
 This work connects you deeply to your body, and considers the biological and chemical processes that continue long after you are conscious, as you are slowly and gently subsumed by the earth over thousands of years.
-Woodland is a love poem to the woods and the forest, as bodies merge with the molecular environments that support life.
+Woodland is a love poem to the forest, as bodies merge with the molecular environments that support life.

 ‘The first part, the maggots, feels like a violation of the self, even though you are no longer there.
 But then the process seems so lyrical and perfect.’ – participant feedback

 ‘To follow the voice and the transformation of the decaying body to my own body is quite disturbing.
 What amazed me was that the meditative instruction proved to be seductive even after death.’ – participant feedback

 ‘For archaeologists, death is a happy thing.
 It’s the beginning of something new.
 You know, it made me think about when science has made us know so much more about dying and decay and how much it gives to nature… I enjoyed dying very much, there.
 It was so relaxing, I felt that the earth was pulling me in.’ – participant feedback